mkusmierczyk/BestShop-Website/README.md

 Project is: finished

 ## Inspiration
- Project inspired based on graphic design of landing page made in Adobe XD.
+ Project based on graphic design of landing page made in Adobe XD.

 ## Contact
 Created by Mateusz Kusmierczyk.
 Feel free to contact me on GitHub!